danielBingham/communities/documentation/releases/19-private-groups/post-migration-desktop-regression.md

     - [x] As User2, invite User4 back into group.
 As User4, accept the invitation.
         - [x] As User2, remove User4 from group.
 Confirm User4's post remains.

-- [ ] As User1, promote User2 to "admin"
+- [x] As User1, promote User2 to "admin"

-- [ ] As User1, modify the group's profile in Settings.
+- [x] As User1, modify the group's profile in Settings.
-- [ ] As User2, modify the group's profile in Settings.
+- [x] As User2, modify the group's profile in Settings.
-- [ ] As User1, delete the group.
+- [x] As User1, delete the group.
-    - [ ] Confirm all posts deleted.
+    - [x] Confirm all posts deleted.

 #### Test 'hidden' Groups

-- [ ] As User1, create a "hidden" group named "Hidden Test Group"
+- [x] As User1, create a "hidden" group named "Hidden Test Group"
-    - [ ] As User1, create a post in "Hidden Test Group".
+    - [x] As User1, create a post in "Hidden Test Group".

-- [ ] As User2, attempt to view "Hidden Test Group", confirm 404.
+- [x] As User2, attempt to view "Hidden Test Group", confirm 404.
-    - [ ] As user2, attempt to view a specific post in "Hidden Test Group" by loading the direct link, confirm 404.
+    - [x] As user2, attempt to view a specific post in "Hidden Test Group" by loading the direct link, confirm 404.

-- [ ] As User1, invite User2 to "Hidden Test Group"
+- [x] As User1, invite User2 to "Hidden Test Group"
-    - [ ] As User2, confirm "Hidden Test Group" is visible.
+    - [x] As User2, confirm "Hidden Test Group" is visible.
-    - [ ] As User2, reject the invite.
+    - [x] As User2, reject the invite.
-    - [ ] As User2, confirm group is no longer visible.
+    - [x] As User2, confirm group is no longer visible.
-    - [ ] As User1, invite User2 to "Hidden Test Group".
+    - [x] As User1, invite User2 to "Hidden Test Group".
-    - [ ] As User2, accept the invite and join the group.
+    - [x] As User2, accept the invite and join the group.
-    - [ ] As User2, confirm posts and members are now visible.
+    - [x] As User2, confirm posts and members are now visible.
-        - [ ] As User2, attempt to view a specific post in "Hidden Test Group" by loading the direct link, confirm visible.
+        - [x] As User2, attempt to view a specific post in "Hidden Test Group" by loading the direct link, confirm visible.
-        - [ ] As User2, post in the group.
+        - [x] As User2, post in the group.

-- [ ] As User2, invite User4 to "Hidden Test Group" using an email
+- [x] As User2, invite User4 to "Hidden Test Group" using an email
-    - [ ] As User4, accept the email invite.
+    - [x] As User4, accept the email invite.
-    - [ ] As User4, confirm group is visible.
+    - [x] As User4, confirm group is visible.
-    - [ ] As User4, accept the group invite.
+    - [x] As User4, accept the group invite.
-    - [ ] As User4, attempt to view a specific post by loading the direct link.
+    - [x] As User4, attempt to view a specific post by loading the direct link.
 Confirm visible.
-    - [ ] As User4, post in the group.
+    - [x] As User4, post in the group.
-    - [ ] As User4, leave the group.
+    - [x] As User4, leave the group.
-        - [ ] As User4, confirm group is no longer visible.
+        - [x] As User4, confirm group is no longer visible.
-        - [ ] As User4, confirm post is no longer visible.
+        - [x] As User4, confirm post is no longer visible.
-        - [ ] As User2, confirm User4's, post remains.
+        - [x] As User2, confirm User4's, post remains.
-        - [ ] As User2, comment on User4's post.
+        - [x] As User2, comment on User4's post.
 Confirm User4 is *not* still subscribed and *not* notified.
-    - [ ] As User2, invite User4 back into group.
+    - [x] As User2, invite User4 back into group.
 As User4, accept the invitation.
-        - [ ] As User2, remove User4 from group.
+        - [x] As User2, remove User4 from group.
 Confirm User4's post remains.

-- [ ] As User1, promote User2 to "admin"
+- [x] As User1, promote User2 to "admin"
+    - [x] As User2, delete a post.

-- [ ] As User1, modify the group's profile in Settings.
+- [x] As User1, modify the group's profile in Settings.
-- [ ] As User2, modify the group's profile in Settings.
+- [x] As User2, modify the group's profile in Settings.
-- [ ] As User1, delete the group.
+- [x] As User1, delete the group.
-    - [ ] Confirm all posts deleted.
+    - [x] Confirm all posts deleted.